 In 2016 GPCC initiated a European standardisation process with the aim of facilitating the implementation of, work with and research on person-centred care.
-This process has now reached its conclusion, and the European standard CEN/TC 450 was adopted in June 2020.
+In June 2020 a European standard CEN/TC 450 was adopted.
 The standard is entitled Patient involvement in healthcare - Minimum requirements for person-centred care, and it is the first in Europe in its field.
 It can be used in a number of different ways by health and care actors, patient organisations, researchers, businesses and other actors.

 What the standard can be used for

 The standard has many potential uses.
 Here are some examples.

 • As a guideline / standard when implementing person-centred care in health, social and elderly care.